Support for Learning

 [%% basket.cost_subtotal|multi_currency %%]

-The Learning Skills department is committed to the provision of appropriate and effective support for all pupils who have an additional support need, to enable them to enjoy and achieve in their education.
+Our Support for Learning Team is committed to the provision of appropriate and effective support for all pupils who have an additional support need, to enable them to enjoy and achieve in their education.

 Types of Support

 In the Junior Years the key focus of Learning Skills support is to reinforce literacy skills.
 All support programmes focus on using multi-sensory activities to reinforce learning.
-Children may be invited to attend the department to receive small group support with: phonics, spelling, working memory, reading and comprehension.
+Children may be invited to attend the department to receive small group support with phonics, spelling, reading and comprehension.
 The amount and type of support a child receives will vary depending on their individual needs.
+Mrs Duff also provides social and emotional support to individual pupils.
+Learning Skills teachers may also provide in-class support with writing and comprehension for targeted pupils.

-Our Form 6 pupils facilitate a paired reading programme with individual children identified as benefitting from additional reading practice.
+Our Form 6 Peer Support volunteers facilitate a paired reading programme with individual children identified as benefitting from additional reading practice in the Junior Years and Form 1 and 2.
+They also work with pupils to provide additional support with specific subjects.

 Identification and assessment

-Should you wish to make a referral request this should be made to your child’s Class Teacher (Junior Years) or Guidance Teacher (Senior Years) in the first instance.
-An assessment will then be carried out to build up a pupil profile and determine whether additional support would be of benefit.
-In some cases further assessment by an Educational Psychologist may also be recommended, or referral onto other relevant external agencies.
+If you have are concerned that your child may have a barrier to their learning requiring further investigation, please contact your child’s Class Teacher (Junior Years) or Guidance Teacher (Senior Years) in the first instance.
+In some cases, further assessment by an Educational Psychologist or referral onto other relevant external agencies may be recommended.

 Arrangements for exams

-The procedure for determining whether a pupil is eligible for alternative assessment arrangements for tests and exams is rigorous so as to ensure fairness and equity for all.
-The Scottish Qualifications Authority (SQA) requests evidence from schools to show that support is necessary, and reflects the type of support your child would normally receive in their classes.
+The procedure for determining whether a pupil is eligible for alternative assessment arrangements for tests and exams is rigorous to ensure fairness and equity for all.
+The Scottish Qualifications Authority (SQA) requests evidence from schools to show that support is necessary and reflects the type of support your child would normally receive in their classes.

-The provision for assessment arrangements is carefully monitored from Form 1 onwards, and adjusted by the Learning Skills Department according to evidence of need.
+The provision for assessment arrangements is carefully monitored and adjusted by the SfL Department according to evidence of need.
 This means that a pupil may receive alternative assessment arrangements for one subject but not for another.

 Advice on applying for a place

-If your child currently receives support for their learning, you should detail this on your application, and provide as much background information as possible.
-This will ensure that they are not unintentionally disadvantaged during the entrance assessment, and will allow us to make provision for any additional testing that may be necessary.
+If your child currently receives additional support with their learning, or has an identified additional support need you should detail this on your application and provide as much background information as possible.
+This will ensure that they are not unintentionally disadvantaged during the entrance assessment and will allow us to make provision for any additional testing that may be necessary.

 Useful contacts and further information